Tips for Living in Your Home During a Renovation

 3. Set up a Designated Construction-Free Living Area

 Unless your whole home is being renovated at the same time, in which case it’s best you find a temporary place to live, designate specific parts of your home for living where you can complete your normal day-to-day routine and escape the chaos of the renovation.
 We recommend setting up a temporary kitchen, living room and bedroom (sleeping) area to maintain some form of normalcy.
-Here are some more tips on living through a kitchen renovation.
+Here are some more tips on how to live without a kitchen during a renovation.

 If you can, close off the areas that are being renovated with plastic sheeting or temporary walls to contain the dust and debris within those areas.
 This closing off will help keep the rest of your home clean and minimise the impact on your daily routine.